 - build a virtual exhibition using selected objects digitised in EFG1914

-EFG1914 will cover all the different genres and sub-genres relevant in that time: newsreels, documentaries, fiction films, propaganda films.
-Moreover, EFG1914 will also give access to anti-war films that were mainly produced after 1918 and which reflect the tragedies of the 1910s.
+EFG1914 covered all the different genres and sub-genres relevant in that time: newsreels, documentaries, fiction films, propaganda films.
+Moreover, EFG1914 also gave access to anti-war films that were mainly produced after 1918 and which reflect the tragedies of the 1910s.
 This material is of special importance since only around 20% of the complete silent film production survived in the film heritage institutions.
-Therefore, EFG1914 sets out to digitize a crucial part and a critical mass of these remaining moving image records, mostly undiscovered by the public.
+Therefore, EFG1914 set out to digitize a crucial part and a critical mass of these remaining moving image records, mostly undiscovered by the public.